Gi60s/full-stack-dev/content/fundamentals/typescript.md

 - When code is run, it runs the transpiled JavaScript, not the TypeScript.
 - When debugging your code don't want to step through transpiled code because it's hard to read and relate to what you wrote in TypeScript.
 - A source map tells the debugger how to translate from the location of code in the JavaScript to the location of that same code in TypeScript.
+- If not properly configured then debugging with breakpoints will be inconsistent.